tucanlib/tucan-catalog-crawler/README.md

 The cookie is now in your clipboard.
 Paste it in COOKIE.txt

+### Optional: Display the data with [tucan-catalog](https://github.com/davidgengenbach/tucan-catalog)
+See repo README for that

+# Usage at your own risk!
 Don't look in the source-code... you have been warned!
 It's terrible.
 No error handling at all and a lot of late night-code